 This week, many of us are celebrating the religious holidays of Easter and Passover.
-We have also witnessed the heartbreaking fire at the Notre Dame Cathedral.
 In this time of change, it reminds me of one of my favorite parables – Moishe and the Pope.
 Over a century ago, the Pope decided that all Jewish people had to convert or be forced to leave Rome, and the Jewish community was outraged.
 The Pope heard from them and struck a deal – he would have a religious debate with a designee from the Jewish community and if this designee won, they could stay.
 Because of the stakes, no one from the Jewish community volunteered, so they ultimately asked Moishe, who was an old man and had very little to risk.
 He only asked for one condition – that neither side could talk.
 Moishe spent his life as a janitor and believed actions spoke louder than words.
 The Pope agreed.
 So, the day came for the debate.
 Moishe and the Pope sat across from each other for a full minute of silence and then the Pope raised his hand and showed three fingers.
 Moishe in return raised one finger.
 The Pope waved his hand in a circular fashion over his head, and Moishe pointed to the ground.
 The Pope pulled out a communion wafer and a glass of wine, and Moishe pulled out an apple.
 The Pope stood up and declared, “I give up – this man is too good.
 The Jews can stay in Rome.”

 Later, back at the Vatican, the Pope was surrounded by his cardinals and gave his explanation.
 “First, I held up three fingers to represent the Holy Trinity, and he responded with one finger to remind us that we still have one God in common.
 Second, I waved my hand above my head to show that God was above us and all around, and he responded with pointing to the ground to point out that God was also right here with us.
 Finally, I brought out the wafer and wine to show that God absolves us of our sins, and he responded with bringing out an apple that represented original sin.
 He had an answer for everything – what could I do?”